starbeamjs/starbeam/.github/instructions/per-workflow.instructions.md

    - Compare the outcome to Prepare's predictions.
    - Call out mismatches and whether they matter.
    - Decide whether the result is safe to push, needs a targeted execute loop, or needs a new Prepare phase.

+## Coordination guidance

+When a user says "do the next PER" or asks to proceed with a PER-sized change:

+1. Start by loading this instruction file.
+2. If the task is ambiguous or consequential, run Prepare before editing.
+3. Keep Execute bounded to the smallest change that tests the hypothesis.
+4. Review the result against the Prepare predictions before opening or merging a PR.

+Avoid treating PER as ceremony.
+For small local fixes, execute directly.
+For API or package-surface work, preserve the separation between prediction, change, and review.

 ## Starbeam package-surface use